cheminfo/nmr-correlation/README.md

 An array of correlations with following content:

-- link
+- link (array)
-  - signal, axis (2D signal and current axis which links to signals in another spectra)
+  - signal, axis (1D/2D signal and current axis which links to signals in another spectra)
   - match (indices of correlations with signal shift matches)
   - pseudo (whether this link is artificial)
   - some further meta information
 - attachment (contains indices of each attached correlation/atom)
 - protonsCount (array of possible numbers of attached protons)
 - equivalence (number of equivalences, default is 1)
-- hybridization (not set by default)
+- hybridization (not set, except a CH3 group was detected)
 - pseudo (whether this is a placeholder, e.g. if molecular formula is given)
 - some further meta information, e.g. the group representing signal